ISO 3166-1 alpha-2: Transitional reservations

 Transitional reserved code elements are codes reserved after their deletion from ISO 3166-1.
 These codes may be used only during a transitional period of at least five years while new code elements that may have replaced them are taken into use.
 These codes may be reassigned by the ISO 3166/MA after the expiration of the transitional period.
 The following alpha-2 codes are currently transitionally reserved:

 The following alpha-2 code was previously transitionally reserved, but was later reassigned to another country as its official code:

 For each deleted alpha-2 code, an entry for the corresponding former country name is included in ISO 3166-3.
 Each entry is assigned a four-letter alphabetic code, where the first two letters are the deleted alpha-2 code.

 Indeterminate reservations

-Indeterminately reserved code elements are codes used to designate road vehicles under the 1949 and 1968 United Nations Conventions on Road Traffic but differing from those contained in ISO 3166-1.
-These code elements are expected eventually to be either eliminated or replaced by code elements within ISO 3166-1.
-In the meantime, the ISO 3166/MA has reserved such code elements for an indeterminate period.
-Any use beyond the application of the two Conventions is discouraged and will not be approved by the ISO 3166/MA.
-Moreover, these codes may be reassigned by the ISO 3166/MA at any time.
+Indeterminately reserved code elements are reserved for use in a particular way, usually due to their presence in other coding systems.
+For example, several codes are reserved because they are used for international intellectual property organizations in WIPO Standard ST.3.
 The following alpha-2 codes are currently indeterminately reserved:

 The following alpha-2 codes were previously indeterminately reserved, but have been reassigned to another country as its official code: